About Language Pathways

 Writing

-Writing isn’t very important at the intermediate level, instead, you should be focusing on reading.
+Writing isn’t very important at the intermediate level, instead, you should focus on reading.
 If you would like to write, I recommend using a language exchange site, as mentioned above, for connecting with native speakers, so you can practice sending messages in Japanese.
 This will be more helpful for your Japanese than trying to write journals or essays at this point in your language journey.

 What To Do When You Don’t Understand A Sentence